AerospaceRobotics/RPLidar-SLAMbot/README.md

     tar -zxvf SLAMBotGUI-0.2.tar.gz
     cd SLAMBotGUI-0.2/

-If you do not want to install the package yet, you can test the distribution now (there are several user preference flags near the top of the file, which you should play around with to ensure full functionality):
+If you do not want to install the package yet, you can test the distribution now (there are several user preference flags near the top of the `readLogData` python file, which you should play around with to ensure full functionality):

     python readLogData.py